 Skip to main content

-Localizer is used for two things: translating text and locale-aware formatting of numbers, dates, and relative time.
+The Localizer is used for two things: text translation and locale-aware formatting of numbers, dates and relative time.

 2. create window.translations = new Map(),